-Licensed Finishing Units (LFU) are a type of TB unit approved by the Animal and Plant Health Agency (APHA) in the Low Risk Area (LRA) of England and the Low TB Area of Wales only.
+Licensed Finishing Units (LFU) are a type of TB unit approved by the Animal and Plant Health Agency (APHA).
+They can only be approved in the Low Risk Area (LRA) of England and the Low and Intermediate TB Areas of Wales.

 LFUs provide an outlet for the finishing of negative-testing cattle from multiple officially TB free (OTF) herds.
-LFUs are permanently under TB movement restrictions (TB02), and cattle are housed under biosecure conditions.
-Cattle in the unit are exempt from post-movement TB testing, providing the statutory pre-movement testing requirements have been met.
+LFUs are permanently under TB movement restrictions, and cattle are housed under biosecure conditions.
+Cattle in the unit are exempt from post-movement TB testing, providing statutory pre-movement testing requirements have been met.
 Animals may be sourced from multiple unrestricted premises in any area of England, Scotland and Wales.

 - No grazing is permitted and the unit must be wildlife proof.

 - Must be self-contained, isolated from other cattle and have clear and discrete boundaries.